we have got to the point

 driveway.
 Such a special condition will appear something

-and approving the title of the said property within
+the title of the said property within (so many) days

-might be a condition regarding the sale of
+be a condition regarding the sale of another

-another house that the purchaser needs to sell first,
+house that the purchaser needs to sell first, like

-offer and any contract arising herefrom is subject
+contract arising herefrom is subject to the Purchaser/s

 all the other special conditions, such as this one: